Learn To Scuba Dive in Sydney, Australia

 - The ability to swim reasonably well; now you don’t have to be Ian Thorpe, but you will have to do an un-timed 200m swim.

 - You need to be in reasonable physical condition.
 We won’t have you running any marathons, and lord knows some of us could do with a gym session or two, but you will be required to walk up and down some stairs with scuba gear on your back (this weighs approximately 10-15kgs).

 - It might sound stupid, but you’ll also need to swim around underwater.
 It’s not hard but does require that you put some effort into kicking.
 It sounds silly, but we’ve taught people to dive in the past that thought they’d magically move just by thinking it will happen.

-- Lastly, you’ll need to pass a medical test, which needs to be signed off by a medical doctor prior before you can enter the water.
+- Lastly, you’ll need to fill out a medical waiver and if you have any conditions, you’ll have to see a medical doctor and be signed off prior before you can enter the water.
 We’ll provide you with a form for your doctor (GP) to complete, and in the rare case that you do not pass, any payment or deposit will be refunded in full.

 Does It Matter If You're Certified Through PADI or SDI?

 The format and content of a dive course is defined by training agencies, of which there are numerous but some well-known ones include SDI, TDI, PADI and SSI.
 Although there are some differences, for the most part, the agency definition of all Open Water Diver courses are is pretty much equal.